-These roasted Brussels spouts with balsamic vinegar and maple syrup are so quick and easy to prepare, yet so delicious!
+These roasted Brussels sprouts with balsamic vinegar and maple syrup (Rosenkohl mit Balsamico-Essig und Ahornsirup) are so quick and easy to prepare, yet so delicious!
 This may just be your new favorite go-to recipe for roasted frozen Brussels sprouts.

 Yep, you read that right.
 I use frozen Brussels sprouts for this recipe.
 No washing or trimming - what a time-saver!
 And they turn out perfectly and deliciously crispy every time.

-Oma Gerhild does have a recipe for vegan Brussels sprouts, if you omit the bacon.
-Brussels sprouts roasted with oil, salt, and pepper are so stinkin’ good!
+Oma Gerhild does have a recipe for vegan roasted Brussels sprouts, if you omit the bacon.
+Brussels sprouts roasted with olive oil, salt, and pepper are so stinkin’ good!
 (No pun intended, haha!)

 But when I made the decision a while back to cut out oil from my diet, my heart sank at the thought of no longer eating roasted veggies.
 I didn’t know at the time that I could still roast veggies, including Brussels sprouts, without oil, with delicious results.